-President Trump’s adviser and son-in-law Jared Kushner received and forwarded emails about WikiLeaks and a “Russian backdoor overture and dinner invite" that he kept from Senate Judiciary Committee investigators, according to panel leaders demanding that he produce the missing records.
+President Trump’s son-in-law, Jared Kushner, received and forwarded emails about a “Russian backdoor overture and dinner invite” during last year’s campaign that he kept from Senate Judiciary Committee investigators, according to lawmakers demanding that he produce the missing records.

-Committee Chairman Charles E. Grassley (R-Iowa) and ranking member Dianne Feinstein (D-Calif.) sent a letter to Kushner’s lawyer Abbe Lowell on Thursday charging that Kushner has failed to disclose several documents, records and transcripts in response to multiple inquiries from committee investigators.
+Committee Chairman Charles E. Grassley (R-Iowa) and ranking Democratic member Dianne Feinstein (Calif.) sent a letter Thursday to Abbe Lowell, Kushner’s attorney, charging that Kushner has failed to disclose several documents, records and transcripts in response to multiple inquiries from committee investigators.

 Committee leaders said Kushner also withheld from the committee “documents concerning a ‘Russian backdoor overture and dinner invite’ ” that he had forwarded to other campaign officials.
-And they said Kushner had been made privy to “communications with Sergei Millian” — a Belarusan American businessman who claims close ties to the Trumps and was the source of salacious details in a dossier about the president's 2013 trip to Moscow — but failed to turn those records over to investigators.
+And they said that Kushner had been made privy to “communications with Sergei Millian” — a Belarusan American businessman who claims close ties to the Trumps — but failed to turn those records over to investigators.

-“You also have not produced any phone records that we presume exist and would relate to Mr. Kushner’s communications," Grassley and Feinstein wrote.
+“You also have not produced any phone records that we presume exist and would relate to Mr. Kushner’s communications,” they wrote.

-Kushner's team last produced documents to the committee Nov.
+Kushner's team last supplied documents to the committee Nov.
 3, according to Grassley and Feinstein, who stressed that what they received "appears to be incomplete."
-They noted that their letter was an effort "to clarify the scope" of the committee's request, after Lowell asked for more details about precisely what the committee was searching for.
+They noted that their letter was an effort "to clarify the scope" of the committee's request, after Lowell asked for more details about precisely what the committee was seeking.

 In addition to the emails and records that Grassley and Feinstein noted as missing, the Judiciary Committee is waiting for Kushner to turn over promised transcripts from his interview with other committees.
-Kushner has spoken with investigators from both the Senate and House intelligence committees, but has not met with the Senate Judiciary Committee.
+Kushner has spoken with investigators from both the Senate and House intelligence committees, who are probing Russia's interference in the 2016 election, but has not met with the Senate Judiciary Committee.

-Grassley and Feinstein also wrote that Kushner's team "should produce" his SF-86 security clearance forms, which Kushner had to update on more than one occasion because he left out contacts with foreign individuals.
-Kushner's team has argued that the forms are confidential — an argument the committee leaders do not accept.
+Grassley and Feinstein also wrote that Kushner's team "should produce" his security clearance forms, which Kushner had to update on more than one occasion because he left out contacts with foreign individuals.
+Kushner's team has argued that the forms are confidential.

 The committee leaders also expressed general frustration that Kushner's team had left out communications about individuals they had identified when asking Kushner to turn over his records.